traitecoevo/mortality_bci/README.md

 ###Dataset
-This uses data from BCI
+This project data from BCI

 ###Modelling approach
-Bayesian, using rstan
+Bayesian; using rstan